What is a prostate biopsy?

 - dark or cloudy urine with a strong smell

-- needing to urinate more often than usual
+- needing to urinate more urgently than usual

-- pain in your lower abdomen (stomach area).
+- pain in your lower abdomen (stomach area) or back.

 If you have any of these symptoms, contact your doctor or nurse at the hospital straight away.
 If you can’t get in touch with them, call your GP.

-Around 3 in 100 men (three per cent) who have a TRUS biopsy get a more serious infection that requires going to hospital.
+Less than 1 in 100 men (one per cent) who have a TRUS biopsy get a more serious infection that requires going to hospital.
 If the infection spreads into your blood, it can be very serious.
 This is called sepsis.
 Symptoms of sepsis may include:

 - a high temperature (fever)